ivan0124/my-study/webmin_module/README.md

-# How to install module
+# How to install Webmin module
-Step1. check webmin how to install module from web page:
+Step1. check Webmin how to install module from web page:

 https://github.com/ivan0124/my-study/wiki/webmin-formal-method-to-add-module